mcgurk/RetrOrangePi_shaders/README.md

 # RetrOrangePi_shaders
-Shaders for mimic CRT scanlines
+Shaders for mimic CRT scanlines.

 If you prefer this